nguyensmai/KeraalDataset/doc/readme_files_format.txt

 Each joint's position and quaternion is concatenated according to the order described in 2.2

-3. OpenPose and Blazepose
+3. OpenPose

 3.1.
-Coco Model
+Coco Model for OpenPose
-The OpenPose and BlazePose skeleton used is the COCO model, from which we have recorded the following joints:
+The OpenPose skeleton used is the COCO model, from which we have recorded the following joints:
 0. Head
 1. mShoulder
 2. rShoulder